U-Shift/Transport-Demand-Modelling/5-GeneralizedLinearModels.md

     ## [1] "None"

 The likelihood ratio test (Omnibus test) compares the fitted model (“Model”) with the only-intercept model (“Null”).
 This test verifies if the explained variance is higher than the the unexplained variance.

-> **Note**: *h*<sub>0</sub> There is no overdispersion in the model.
+> **Note**: \(h_0\) There is no overdispersion in the model.
+Therefore,
-> Therefore, if pvalue &lt; 0.05, there is overdispersion, and we should
+> if pvalue \< 0.05, there is overdispersion, and we should choose to
-> choose to use a Negative Binomial model.
+> use a Negative Binomial model.

 ##### Wald test